PujanShresthaBlueCloud/dvc_project/README.md

-for test alway define test_ at first as prefix to run test we can do pytest -v or we can do tox
+for test alway define test_ at first as prefix to run test we can do pytest -v or we can do tox for re-run we have to do: tox -r

 now create setup.py to create package and install -e so that all the local requirements are then installed in the package and install the package